 Michael outside 20 Northmoor Road, 1940

-This letter recalls his early romance with his wife Edith, and the opposition they faced from his family and his guardian.
+This letter, written when Michael was undergoing officer training during the Second World War, recalls his early romance with his wife Edith, and the opposition they faced from his family and his guardian.
 During their courtship he gained a scholarship at Oxford, graduated with a First Class degree and enlisted in the army as the First World War raged.

 Christopher (standing, centre) with his squadron in South Africa, July 1944